sobolevn/heisenbug-2019/README.md

 Main take-away: high-level integrations tests are not good enough on their own.

+Solution: do not use `200` code where something goes wrong, make sure that you write enough unit-tests for your view logic.

 ### algorithm.py

 This is a simple `bubble_sort` algorithm.